will-jansen/designatedCarers/docs/FAVICON_SETUP.md

 1. Create a simple 512x512 pixel square image with your brand color (#20ce88)
 2. Add a simple "DC" text or heart icon in white
 3. Use an online favicon generator to create all required sizes
-4. Upload the generated files to your website root
+4. Upload the generated files to `assets/favicons/`

 This will give you a professional-looking favicon that matches your brand!